ItsNiklas/domjudge-docker/README.md

 ## Building

 The containers are built myself, the images are available on [Docker Hub](https://hub.docker.com/repositories/itsniklas).
-You can build the containers yourself by running `./build.sh` in domjudge-packaging.
+You can build the containers yourself by taking a look at the [README](domjudge-packaging/docker/README.md).
 The packaging scripts are based on the official [DOMjudge/domjudge-packaging](https://github.com/DOMjudge/domjudge-packaging) and [WISVCH/domjudge-packaging](https://github.com/WISVCH/domjudge-packaging) repositories.

 # domserver